Non me lo so spiegare: Live performances

 Tiziano Ferro performed the song in July 2004 during the Italian itinerant TV show Festivalbar, broadcast by Italia 1.
-He also performed the song in March 2007, when he participated as a guest artist in the semifinal of the 57th Sanremo Music Festival.
+He also performed the song in March 2007, when he participated as a guest artist in the semi-final of the 57th Sanremo Music Festival.
 A live version of the song was also included in Ferro's live video album Alla mia età live in Roma, released on 20 November 2009 and recorded in June 2009 during his concert at the Stadio Olimpico in Rome.